stowball/hucssley/README.md

 #### Borders: `$hu-border-modules`, `$hu-border-sides` and `$hu-border-types`

-By default, `.border-color-`, `.border-style-` and `.border-width-` classes use the 2 or 3 of the global border variables to control which modules, sides and colors they're output at.
+By default, `.border-color-`, `.border-style-` and `.border-width-` classes use the 2 or 3 of the global border variables to control which modules, sides and colors they’re output at.

 ```scss
 $hu-border-modules: (base);